sddevelopment-be/saboteurs/manuscript/managers/README.md

 > _You don’t build dysfunction.
 > You amplify what’s already rewarded._

-In the right environment, with complicit leadership, you can expect:
-**6 months** to critical damage.
-**24 months** to irreversible entropy.
+In the right environment, with complicit leadership, you can expect: **6 months** to critical damage. **24 months** to irreversible entropy.

-When done right, nobody notices you were the one holding the matches.
-They'll ask you to lead the next transformation.
+When done right, nobody notices you held the matches that started the slow burn.
+They'll ask you to **lead the next transformation**.
+You will accept, and begin the cycle anew.

 ---
 {pagebreak}